-Even the residential sector saw a small emissions drop of 3 per cent, largely because of an abnormally warm winter in the northern hemisphere, heating energy consumption decreased with most people staying at home all day during lockdown periods, the researchers said.
+Even the residential sector saw a small emissions drop of 3 per cent, largely because of an abnormally warm winter in the northern hemisphere.
+The researchers said that heating energy consumption decreased with most people staying at home all day during lockdown periods.

 The researchers also used monthly production data for industry in 62 countries as well as fuel consumption data for building emissions in more than 200 countries.

 They also found strong rebound effects.
 With the exception of a continuing decrease of emissions stemming from the transportation sector, by July 2020, as soon as lockdown measures were lifted, most economies resumed their usual levels of emitting CO2.